 Summary of changes

-In addition to the development of three new skill sets and units, some changes have been made to the draft qualification, skill set and units that were available for feedback between 25 June to 28 July 2025.
+In addition to the development of three new skill sets and units, some changes were made to the draft qualification, skill set and units that were available for feedback between 25 June to 28 July 2025.

 Note: This project commenced prior to 1 July 2025 when the new Training Package Organising Framework commenced.
 It is therefore following the 2023 Training Package Organising Framework and adhering to the Standards for Training Packages 2023, Training Package Products Development and Endorsement Process Policy 2023 and the Training Package Products Policy 2023.